1. What is a heat pump and how does it work?

 Although heat pumps have many advantages, there are also disadvantages to consider:

-• Efficiency in extreme cold : Air-to-water heat pumps may be less efficient at very low outside temperatures, which may require additional heating
+- Efficiency in extreme cold : Air-to-water heat pumps may be less efficient at very low outdoor temperatures, which may mean you need additional heating.

 12. How does maintenance of a heat pump work?

-Maintenance of a heat pump is essential to maximize the lifespan and efficiency of the system.
+Heat pump maintenance is essential to maximize the system's lifespan and efficiency.
 This includes:

-• Inspection of electrical components : Check the wiring and electrical components to avoid safety problems.
+- Electrical Component Inspection : Check wiring and electrical components to avoid safety problems.

-• Annual maintenance by a professional : Have a qualified technician inspect and service your heat pump annually.
+- Annual maintenance by a professional : Have a qualified technician inspect and maintain your heat pump annually.

 13. What are subsidies and financial support for heat pumps?